 Changing an assignment after the due date without prior permission will be treated as a late submission.
 Late submissions carry an automatic 10 percent deduction in grade for each week that it is late.
 Late assignments will not be accepted after 2 weeks.
-No homeworks will be accepted after the start of the last lecture of the semester.
+No homework will be accepted after the start of the last lecture of the semester.
 Assignments will be graded on the correctness of the code and the adherence to the requirements.
 A more detailed description on the homework grading will be included with the homework requirements when assigned.
 I also expect to be able to deploy your assignment on my local laptop.
-We will use combination of cloud computing platfom, Tomcat, and Docker Containers to deploy your homeworks in Amazon Web Services cloud.
+We will use combination of AWS cloud computing platform, Tomcat, and Docker Containers to deploy your homework(s) in Amazon Web Services cloud.